-This experience offers an innovative, sequential and comprehensive approach to learning the Iowa All-State Choir repertoire with these SIX nationally renowned clinicians:
+This experience offers an asynchronous, innovative, sequential and comprehensive approach to learning the Iowa All-State Choir repertoire with these SIX nationally renowned clinicians:

 Each clinician will work with select student members of the Iowa State Singers, one on one.
 As the Singers learn the All-State Choir repertoire, you’ll learn with them!
 And you’ll have it all online for future reference.